aws-controllers-k8s/community/docs/content/docs/contributor-docs/code-generator-config.md

 - a duplicate resource already existing
 - conflicting input values

 AWS service API responses having a `4XX` HTTP status code will have a corresponding exception string code (e.g., `InvalidParameterValue` or `EntityExistsException`).
-Use the `resource[$resource].exceptions.terminal_codes` configuration option to tell the code generation which of these exception string codes it should consider to be a *terminal state* for the resource.
+Use the `resources[$resource].exceptions.terminal_codes` configuration option to tell the code generation which of these exception string codes it should consider to be a *terminal state* for the resource.

 Here is [an example from the RDS controller](https://github.com/aws-controllers-k8s/rds-controller/blob/f97b026cdd72e222390f42a18770fb0de49c3b41/generator.yaml#L97), where we indicate the set of exception string code that will set the resource into a *terminal state*: